Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Targeted Fused Ridge Estimation

 The procedure is implemented in the \texttt{rags2ridges} package within the {\R} statistical language \citep{R}.
 This implementation focuses on \emph{stability} and \emph{efficiency}.
 With regard to the former: Equivalent (in terms of the obtained estimator) alternatives to \eqref{eq:barupdate} can be derived that are numerically more stable for extreme values of $\vLambda$.
 The most apparent such alternative is:

-It `updates' the target $\bar{\vT}_g$ instead of the covariance $\bar{\vS}_g$ and has the intuitive interpretation that the target matrix for a given class in the fused case is a combination of the actual class target matrix and the `target corrected' estimates of remaining classes.
+It `updates' the target $\bar{\vT}_g$ instead of the sample covariance $\bar{\vS}_g$ and has the intuitive interpretation that the target matrix for a given class in the fused case is a combination of the actual class target matrix and the `target corrected' estimates of remaining classes.
 The implementation makes use of this alternative where appropriate.
 See Section 1 of the Supplementary Material for details on alternative updating schemes.

-Efficiency is secured through various roads.
+The worst-case asymptotic time complexity of the procedure is $\mathcal{O}(p^{3})$ due to the necessity of the matrix square root.
+Efficiency is then secured through various roads.
 First, in certain special cases closed-form solutions to \eqref{eq:argmax0} exist.
 When appropriate, these explicit solutions are used.
 Moreover, these solutions may provide warm-starts for the general problem.
 See Section 2 of the Supplementary Material for details on estimation in these special cases.
 Second, the result from Proposition \ref{prop:InvLess} is used, meaning that the relatively expensive operation of matrix inversion is avoided.
-Third, additional computational speed was achieved by implementing core operations in \textsf{C++} via the {\R}-packages \texttt{Rcpp} and \texttt{RcppArmadillo} \citep{Rcpp2013, Eddelbuettel2011, RcppArmadillo, Sanderson2010}.
+Third, additional computational speed was achieved by implementing core operations in \textsf{C++} via the {\R}-packages \texttt{Rcpp} and \texttt{RcppArmadillo} \citep{Sanderson2010, Eddelbuettel2011, RcppArmadillo, Rcpp2013}.
 These efforts make analyzes with large $p$ feasible.
 Throughout, we will initialize the algorithm with $\hvOmega_g^{(0)} = p/\tr(\vS_\summed)\cdot\vI_p$ for all $g$.

-\section{Penalty and target selection}
+\section{Penalty and Target Selection}

+In this section we discuss selection of the penalty parameters and the target matrices.
+First, we discuss, by way of examples, how the penalty matrix connects to a penalty-graph and how its structure may encode prior information in the analysis of various study-designs (Section \ref{sec:penaltygraph}).
+Next, we present several computational approaches to select optimal values for the parameters in the (possibly structured) penalty matrix (Section \ref{sec:PenSelec}).
+Last, we give several considerations in choosing target matrices (Section \ref{sec:Tselec}).

-\subsection{The penalty graph and analysis of factorial designs}
+\subsection{The Penalty Graph and Analysis of Factorial Designs}